Navvies' Barge

 The Construction of The Forth and Clyde Canal

 In a time where all travel was powered by foot, the foot of man or the foot of beast, the transportation of goods was hard work and slow.
 In a booming industrial Britain the need to transport goods in bulk grew.
 Across this Island workers began to dig.
-Mile upon mile corridors were dug into the earth, with pick and shovel thousands of workers toiled to develop these early arteries of industrial britain.
-The work was hard and the pay meagre but none the less for decades, sometimes generations of families, workers committed to creating the extraordinary canal network.
-The immense undertaking was created to last forever and as such the canal were given the name the eternal navigations.
+Mile upon mile corridors were dug into the earth, with pick and shovel thousands of workers toiled to develop these early arteries of industrial Britain.
+The work was hard and the pay meagre but nonetheless for decades, sometimes generations of families, workers committed to creating the extraordinary canal network.
+The immense undertaking was created to last forever and as such the canals were given the name the eternal navigations.
 In turn the workers that dug them, the navigators or navvies for short.

 Solidarity